oracle/oracle-database-operator/docs/sidb/README.md

 * If you configure APEX after ORDS is installed, then ORDS pods will be deleted and recreated.

-Application Express can be accessed via browser using `.status.apexUrl` in the following command .
+Application Express can be accessed via browser using `.status.apexUrl` in the following command.

 ```sh
 $ kubectl get oraclerestdataservice/ords-sample --template={{.status.apexUrl}}